stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Analysis

-A fundamental technical decision that must be addressed immediately is whether to use the `jextract` tool to generate the _bindings_ to the native libraries or to implement a bespoke solution.
+A fundamental technical decision that must be addressed immediately is whether to use the `jextract` tool to generate the bindings or to implement a bespoke solution.

 We use the tool and compare and contrast with a theoretical custom implementation built using FFM from first principles.